 The climate of west-central New Mexico is characterized as semiarid and arid continental with low humidity.
-The area experiences moderate to strong winds, and most precipitation is in the summer.
+The area experiences moderate to strong winds, and most precipitation occurs in the summer.
 Warm summers and cold winters are the norm, with large diurnal temperature variations (Tuan et al. 1973:26).

-The mean annual precipitation recorded at Fort Wingate, adjacent to the project area, is 32.7 mm (12.9 inches) (Maker et al. 1974, table 5; Tuan et al. 1973:18).
+The mean annual precipitation recorded at Fort Wingate, adjacent to the project area, is 32.7 mm (1.3 inches) (Tuan et al. 1973:18; Maker et al. 1974:Table 5).
 Precipitation falls in two distinct seasonal periods.
 April-May and November are the driest months of the year (Maker et al. 1974:78; Tuan et al. 1973:26).
-The project area is in the summer rain shadow of the Zuñi Mountains, part of the Mogollon complex of mountains and mesas (Tuan et al. 1973:36).
-This serves to limit the amount of rain the area receives.
+The project area is in the summer rain shadow of the Zuñi Mountains, part of the Mogollon complex of mountains and mesas (Tuan et al 1973:36), which limits the amount of rain the area receives.
 Although most precipitation is during July-August, the area receives only 75 percent of that received to the south of the Zuñi Mountains (Tuan et al. 1973:36).
 The resulting moisture deficits make modern-day farming uneconomical within the general project area (Maker et al. 1974:81).

 Two major shifts in precipitation took place during human prehistory.
 The first episode of increased precipitation began approximately 9000 B.P. with the collapse of the Laurentide Ice Sheet in eastern Canada.
-This had previously deflected global westerly air currents to the south, restricting the influx of moist warm air originating from both the Gulf of California and the Gulf of Mexico, from penetrating the central portion of the continent (Davis 1989:3).
+This had previously deflected global westerly air currents to the south, restricting the influx of moist, warm air (originating in the Gulf of California and the Gulf of Mexico) from penetrating the central portion of the continent (Davis 1989:3).

 Climatic changes since the end of the Altithermal have been the result of shifts in the position of the jet stream.
-A 65-mile shift to the north of northern winds allowed greater access to the Southwest by moisture-bearing southern winds, leading to increased precipitation in the century following A.D.
+A 65-mile northerly shift of northern winds allowed greater access to the Southwest by moisturebearing southern winds, leading to increased precipitation in the century following A.D.
 1000.
 This increase peaked in mid-century.
 The situation was then reversed between A.D.
 1100 and 1200, when southern winds were pushed out of the area by northern winds moving south.
-Rainfall decreased to an intermittent level during this period, with frequent drought (Knight
+Rainfall became intermittent during this period, and drought was common (Knight 1982:51).

-Yearly temperatures for the project area average 9.2 degrees C (48.6 degrees F), with an average day-to-night difference of 30 degrees F (Knight 1982:510; Gabin and Lesperance 1977:207)).
-The local growing season averages 150 days, with a range of 110 to 205 days (Maker et al. 1974, table 5; Tuan et al. 1973, figs. 37, 38).
-The first killing frost usually takes place within the first week of October (Tuan et al. 1973, fig. 40), and the last frost occurs in the first week of May (Tuan et al. 1973, fig. 39).
+The average annual temperature in the project area is 9.2 degrees C (48.6 degrees F); the average day-tonight temperature difference is 30 degrees F (Gabin and Lesperance 1977:207; Knight 1982:510).
+The local growing season averages 150 days, with a range of 110 to 205 days (Maker et al. 1974:Table 5; Tuan et al. 1973:Figs. 37, 38).
+The first killing frost usually takes place within the first week of October (Tuan et al. 1973:Fig. 40), and the last frost occurs in the first week of May (Tuan et al. 1973:Fig. 39).